Research Program

 - How do statins improve the health for folks 75 years or older?
 PREVENTABLE

-1. ORPRN staff are sharing the results from a number of research studies in their final year that were successfully conducted with clinics and health plans across the state (and nationally).
-ORPRN staff are busy attending national conferences to present key results, publishing in scientific journals, and disseminating the knowledge gained back to health care providers and staff.
+1. ORPRN staff shared results from several research studies in their final year that were successfully conducted with clinics and health plans across the state (and nationally).
+ORPRN staff attend national conferences to present key results, publish in scientific journals, and disseminate the knowledge gained back to health care providers and staff.

-2. We have worked on better defining and operationalizing our research priorities for new work at ORPRN:
+2. We have refined and operationalized research priorities for new work at ORPRN:

 3. ORPRN has integrated its Practice Facilitation Core with OHSU’s Community Outreach, Research and Engagement (CORE) in service of our community and academic partners.
 CORE is comprised of four programs at OHSU that support community-academic partnerships and facilitate community engaged research.
 Regional teams of OHSU and ORPRN employees can work together to support and generate cross-program collaborative projects.